Who can apply?

 - County Councils and Unitary Authorities in England

 - Northern Ireland Education Authority

-In Key Action 1 for schools, local and regional school authorities and school coordination bodies can act as consortium coordinators and submit an application on behalf of a number of schools.
-A school coordination body is an organisation (not a school) that has a clear organisational link to the running or management of those schools involved in the consortium partnership in a supervisory, coordinating, administrative support role.
+For School staff mobility funding (Key Action 1), local and regional school authorities and school coordination bodies can act as consortium coordinators and apply on behalf of a number of schools.
+A school coordination body is an organisation that has a clear organisational link to the running or management of those schools involved in the consortium partnership.
 This could include:

 - Northern Ireland Education Authority Regions

 - School federations